sphinx-gallery/sphinx-gallery/README.rst

     :alt: Documentation Status

-A Sphinx extension that builds an HTML version of any python script and puts it into an examples gallery.
+A Sphinx extension that builds an HTML version of any Python script and puts it into an examples gallery.

 It is extracted from the scikit-learn project and aims to be an